top of page

 Active Travel Awards 2026: the winners!

-The awards will recognise and celebrate the leading designers, engineers, policy makers, practitioners and change makers working to make active travel the obvious choice for everyday journeys across the UK.
+The awards recognise and celebrate the leading designers, engineers, policy makers, practitioners and change makers working to make active travel the obvious choice for everyday journeys across the UK.

 17.00